effectai/engine/website/content/news/solana-announcement.md

 IMPORTANT: Remain extremely vigilant against potential scammers.
 Only access the Claim Portal through our official website at [https://effect.ai](https://effect.ai).
 Do not use any other links or platforms claiming to be associated with this token migration.

 ## NFX holders
 The Effect DAO has decided that it will discontinue support for the NFX governance toke after the snapshot date.
 This decision will streamline the ecosystem into a simpler, single token model.
 NFX holders will be able to claim additional EFFECT tokens through the Claim Portal for compensation.
-The exact conversion rate will be published ahead of the snapshot, and more details can be found in recent DAO proposals: [https://dao.effect.network/proposals](https://dao.effect.network/proposals)
+The exact conversion rate will be published ahead of the snapshot, and more details can be found [in recent DAO proposals](https://dao.effect.network/proposals).

 ## Special cases
 While the previous information covers the migration process for most users, the following cases require special attention: